notiflix/Notiflix/README.md

   },
 );

-// e.g. With the new options, and callback Notiflix.Report.success(
+// e.g. With a callback, and the new options Notiflix.Report.success(
   'Title',
   'Message',